Covid 19 coronavirus: Jacinda Ardern marks first week of April for signs the lockdown is 'breaking the chain'

 As New Zealand enters its third day of lockdown, the number of international cases of coronavirus continues to grow - more than 560,000 cases globally, with 25,500 deaths.

+More than 9000 people have died in Italy alone - it has recorded its highest daily rise in Covid-19 deaths, with 919 new fatalities.
+With more than 82,000 cases, Italy has also become the second country after the United States to surpass China in reported coronavirus cases.

-More than 8000 people have died in Italy alone - and there are major fears the United States, with more than 1000 deaths already, will become the next epicentre.
+There are major fears the United States, with more than 92,000 cases and more than 1000 deaths already, will become the next epicentre.

 Sign up to our daily Covid-19 newsletter for essential advice and a full summary of the day's news and developments.
 Register or sign in here and select Top News Stories